ayushagg31/tipsNtricks/tipsNtricks.md

 29. **SplitWise** - Split bills and expenses with friends
 30. **ES File Explorer** - Share file b/w android and laptop ,arrange file, compress files and lot more.
 31. **WiFi Mouse | keyboard** - Transform phone into a wireless mouse, keyboard and trackpad using WiFi Mouse.
-32 .**Super Backup** - Get your installed apps apk. backup apps & contacts & SMS & Call logs & Bookmarks & Calendars to the SD card/Google Drive/Gmail.
+32. **Super Backup** - Get your installed apps apk. backup apps & contacts & SMS & Call logs & Bookmarks & Calendars to the SD card/Google Drive/Gmail.

 ## Linux commands and shortcuts
 1. **ps -el | grep &lt;application name&gt;** - to get the process id of the process.